- Atlanta, GA

 Those methods included live calling and a ton of emails, which produced a frustratingly small return.
 After sending about 30,000 emails, the Chamber was lucky to get 250 responses.

 That’s not the sort of data set the Chamber can use to influence major policy decisions.
-For a task that important, the Chamber needs a lot more feedback and deeper analysis to make a compelling case to persuade policy makers.
+For a task that important, the Chamber needs more feedback and deeper analysis to make a compelling case to persuade policy makers.

-Use polling to gather feedback while you already have their attention.
+Use polling to gather feedback while you already have their attention

 The Chamber’s top leadership decided to go straight to the source, organizing townhalls across the state in a major visioning effort.
 Georgia 2030, as the events came to be known, consisted of about 25 townhall meetings all over the state.
 The audience: the thousands of Georgia businesses whose interests the Chamber represents.